Students Show Up.

 Individual & Group Counseling

-Students meet with a Mental Health Specialist, set goals, and get support along the way.
+Students meet with a School Mental Health Provider, set goals, and get support along the way.
 No insurance needed.

 -